superhero1/ffritz/packages/x86/libdvbfi/README.txt

 the FritzBox 6490.

 It provides a wrapper to the AVM libdvbif.so library used by the cableinfo daemon.
+There are three ways to increase speed, from fastest to slowest:

+1. Instead of sending RTP data, directly send the TS as UDP fragment
+2. Use a rudimentary but faster method to generate RTP packets
+3. Use original "cableinfo code" (but multithreaded, which is still faster).

+Methods 1 and 2 support large UDP frames (up to 26320 bytes).
+It depends on the receiver whether this works.
+For example

+- dvblast supports large UDP TS fragments
+- VLC supports large RTP fragments
+- tvheadend only supports the default RTP frame size (1516)

-The purpose is to stop sending RTP packets to the actual stream destination, and directly send the DVB-C transport stream (TS) to an application which can deal with it.
+The purpose of method 1 is to stop sending RTP packets to the actual stream destination, and directly send the DVB-C transport stream (TS) to an application which can deal with it.
-For the FrtizBox this greatly reduces the CPU load and allows sending more HD streams at the same time.

-The intention is to run a forwarder on the destination, which again converts the TS to RTP (for example dvblast).
+The intention is to run a forwarder on the destination, which again converts the TS to RTP (for example dvblast) and sends it to the original destination/port.

-An experimental mode also allows to replace the RTP packet encoding from the original library (which seems to work and is also faster ..).

 USAGE
 /usr/local/etc/run_cableinfo [libdvbfi.so path] [arguments to cableinfo]